PatrickAuld/patrickauld.com/_posts/README.md

 Hello all!
 It takes time to understand new people.
 I’m no different.
 This guide is to help you know who I am and how I operate.
 It is and always will be a work in progress.
 You should assume what is written here is mostly correct.
 Feel free to test me on things and call me out when I diverge.

 # What I Value
+**Storytelling is everying**.
+This is woven into everything we create.
+Understand what you are communicating otherwise the story falls flat.

 **Focus**.
 Being intentful with your time is critical to problem-solving.
 Get in the zone as much as possible.
 Eliminate distractions.
 Ruthlessly prioritize.

-**Community and belonging** have been a focus of mine throughout my career.
-People work best when they know those around them support them.
-Making space to experiment and leave room for everyone to feel safe contributing is critical to our success.

 **Embrace failure in everything you do**.
 Nearly everything fails.
-When you plan for and expect failure and foster a culture of learning from them, you end up moving faster with smaller manageable failures.
+When you plan for and expect failure and foster a culture of learning and iteration.
+You end up moving faster, learning more, with manageable failures.

 # How I work
 **I think in systems**.
 This means I see problems as a flow over multiple parts.
 Sometimes the flow is wrong and sometimes the parts are wrong.

 **What we do is a combination of I, We, and It**.
 How we are feeling, the relationships of those involved, and the work itself all interact day to day.
 In meetings, I may explicitly ask to check in on these.

+**Community and belonging** have been a focus of mine throughout my career.
+People work best when they know those around them support them.
+Making space to experiment and leave room for everyone to feel safe contributing is critical to our success.

 **Feedback is always encouraged**.
 I welcome it.
 Please speak up about anything you feel the desire to.
 If you don't feel comfortable speaking up about something, please give feedback on that discomfort.